-Notwithstanding its being a "controlled company", the Board has determined that Warren E. Buffett, Barry Diller, John L. Dotson Jr., Ronald L. Olson, Alice M. Rivlin, Richard D. Simmons and George W. Wilson, who constitute a majority of the board, are "independent" as outlined in Section 303A.02 of the New York Stock Exchange Listed Company Manual.
+Notwithstanding its being a "controlled company", the Board has determined that Warren E. Buffett, Barry Diller, John L. Dotson Jr., Melinda F. Gates, Ronald L. Olson, Alice M. Rivlin, Richard D. Simmons and George W. Wilson, who together constitute a majority of the board, are "independent" as outlined in Section 303A.02 of the New York Stock Exchange Listed Company Manual.